hjbotha-cybr/CybrAuditSyslogWriter/README.md

 | tcps  | TCP stream encrypted with TLS 1.2 |

 ## SyslogReceiverCertValidation
 Whether to validate the identity of a TLS receiver.
+Enabled by default.

 ## StateDir
 The directory where the script will store its current state between executions.